enhaut/fit/src/readme2.md

 These frames are defined in `Interpret::frames` dictionary.

 ### `ArumentType`
+Implementation of arguments parsing uses Abstract Factory principle. `ArgumentType` class is abstract factory and classes bellow are products.
 This class is abstraction of instruction argument - `MOVE GF@to int@5` this instruction call has 2 arguments - `GF@to` and `int@5`.
 Currently, interpret supports these arguments:
 - `ConstatArgument` - handles constants: `int@5`, `string@aaa`